-3 Otherwise students will reach the end of the programme without accumulating sufficient credit to be entitled to their target award.
+&lt;sup>3 Otherwise students will reach the end of the programme without accumulating sufficient credit to be entitled to their target award.
 A student who transfers on to a UG programme starting in the second year could, without APL credits be short of the 90 or 120 credits studied in the first year.

-4 All credits accumulated on programmes at the College may be transferred to other programmes at the discretion of the relevant admissions tutor, subject to the provisions of the College Policy for the Accreditation of Prior Learning.
+&lt;sup>4 All credits accumulated on programmes at the College may be transferred to other programmes at the discretion of the relevant admissions tutor, subject to the provisions of the College Policy for the Accreditation of Prior Learning.

-5 See regulations 35 - 56, Conferment of Awards.
+&lt;sup>5 See regulations 35 - 56, Conferment of Awards.

-- 2.6.
-In addition to credit, a specific result may be recorded for a module, in accordance with the College Policy on Accreditation of Prior Learning6. - 2.7.
+- 2.5.
+APL credits may not be awarded to students studying for a Certificate of Continuing Education (Cert CE), Graduate Certificate (Grad Cert), Certificate of Professional Education (Postgraduate) or Postgraduate Certificate (PG Cert). - 2.6.
+In addition to credit, a specific result may be recorded for a module, in accordance with the College Policy on Accreditation of Prior Learning. - 2.7.
 APL credits will count towards the number of credits needed for the award.
 However, they may only count towards the classification if the credit is derived from study within the University of London.
 Where appropriate, an alternative method of deriving the degree classification for students including APL credits within their assessment profile will be approved by the relevant College Board of Examiners or nominated Sub-Board upon registration of the student.

-3.0.
-Period of Student Registration
+3.0 Period of Student Registration